 Overall, affordability is a barrier to homeownership.
 The cost of home ownership can be expensive in St. Tammany Parish compared to other Louisiana parishes.
-The median price of a house in St. Tammany is \$194,000.00 and the median household income is \$60,799.00.
-In comparison, on the state level, the median price of a house in Louisiana is \$138,900.00 and the median household income is \$44,874.00.
+According the American Census Survey, the median price of a house in St. Tammany is \$210,700 and the median household income is \$63,300.
+In comparison, on the state level, the median price of a house in Louisiana is \$ 158,000 and the median household income is \$45,146.
 The high costs of land, elevation requirements, homeowners insurance, and for some areas, of flood insurance, increase the barriers to home ownership.
 Renters also experience a high cost burden.
-Twenty percent of renters pay more than 50% of their income for housing.
-The median gross rent is \$1,005.00 per month.
-We anticipate receiving new housing data from the community needs assessment commissioned in 2016.
+The median gross rent is \$1,013 per month.
+We anticipate receiving new housing data from the community needs assessment that is due in early 2018.

 Several housing related activities were designed to overcome the barriers to affordable housing.
 Residents successfully completing the Homeless and Housing Assistance Program (HHAP) are directed to the homeownership centers as part of the pathway from homelessness to self-sustainability and home ownership.
-These homeownership centers provided home buyer training and Individual Development Account (IDA) information to families seeking to stabilize their housing situation and aid in the prevention of homelessness.
-These services include pre-purchase counseling, credit repair, money management classes, and home buyer training classes.
+These homeownership centers provided homebuyer training and Individual Development Account (IDA) information to families seeking to stabilize their housing situation and aid in the prevention of homelessness.
+These services include pre-purchase counseling, credit repair, money management classes, and homebuyer training classes.